gruntwork-io/terragrunt/docs/_docs/01_getting-started/quick-start.md

 2. [Documentation]({{site.baseurl}}/docs/): Check out the detailed Terragrunt documentation.

+3. [Fundamentals of DevOps and Software Delivery](https://www.gruntwork.io/fundamentals-of-devops): Learn the fundamentals of DevOps and Software Delivery from one of the founders of Gruntwork!

-3. [_Terraform: Up & Running_](https://www.terraformupandrunning.com/): This book is the fastest way to get up and running with Terraform\!
+4. [_Terraform: Up & Running_](https://www.terraformupandrunning.com/): This book is the fastest way to get up and running with Terraform\!
 Terragrunt is a direct implementation of many of the ideas from this book.